 Instant Pot Stuffed Pepper Soup is a cozy, hearty soup that tastes like a deconstructed stuffed pepper!
 This soup is easy to make and is on the table in just over 30 minutes from start to finish!

-This Instant Pot Stuffed Pepper Soup is inspired by my recipe for Instant Pot Stuffed Peppers--this recipe is just a whole lot easier to make!
+This Instant Pot Stuffed Pepper Soup is inspired by my recipe for Instant Pot Stuffed Peppers.
+It is all the same flavors with a fraction of the work involved in making traditional stuffed peppers.

 Filled with rice, peppers, meat, and tomatoes, this soup lacks NOTHING that the traditional recipe provides.
 And it is is a lot easier to make!